-Class Hours: 3 lecture1 credit = 75 hours of work experience, 2 credits = 150 hours of work experience, 3 credits = 225 hours of work experience Prereg: "C" or higher in ENT and
+Class Hours: 3 lecture1 credit = 75 hours of work experience, 2 credits = 150 hours of work experience, 3 credits = 225 hours of work experience

 Prereq: "C" or higher in ENT and MGT courses.
 Business program major.
 Approval of instructor.
-Semester Offered: Fall, Spring Description: Cooperative Education is a supervised field experience that is related to the student's major or career goals.
+Semester Offered: Fall, Spring

+Description: Cooperative Education is a supervised field experience that is related to the student's major or career goals.
 The experience will enable the student to apply knowledge and skills learned in coursework to the business environment.